Good Kids: Production

-On May 12, 2014, it was announced that Israel Broussard, Zoey Deutch, Nicholas Braun and Craig Roberts joined the cast, and Chris McCoy would direct the film with his script, which appeared on the 2011 Black List.
+On May 12, 2014, it was announced that Israel Broussard, Zoey Deutch, Nicholas Braun, and Craig Roberts joined the cast, and Chris McCoy would direct the film with his script, which appeared on the 2011 Black List.
 On September 12, 2014, it was announced that Ashley Judd, Demián Bichir, Mateo Arias, Julia Garner and Dayo Okeniyi joined the cast.
 Principal photography ran from September 12 to October 9, 2014.

+Reception

+On The Playlist, Elizabeth MacLeod rated it "C" describing as "an average, uneven, coming-of-age flick with decent performances."